 For the equipment that is returned to us, we ask that after it’s used that it is cleaned before it comes back.
 For the lift/recliner chairs, Lincoln Interiors store in Virgil stores, delivers and picks them up for us for no cost to us or our clients.
 They also clean the chair before it is delivered to a new client.

-To arrange to lend from our library or borrow equipment call the office (905-468-4433) and talk to our Program Coordinator.
+To arrange to lend from our library or borrow equipment call the office (905-468-4433) and talk to our Program Manager.

 We offer 2 kinds of support after a loved one dies: